Political Science (POSC)

 POSC 198 F Political Campaign Internship 1 Unit

-60 hours unpaid internship or 75 hours paid internship per term.
+54 hours lab of supervised employment, paid or unpaid internship per term.
 This course allows students to increase their knowledge of political science through campaign work for a candidate for elected office.
+This course may be taken four times for credit.
 (Degree Credit) (CSU) (UC Credit Limitation depending upon course content) (UC review required)

 POSC 199 F Public Policy Internship 1 Unit